What Does Range Mean In A Car?

 Your engine needs to perform as efficiently as it possibly can.
 To do so, it needs to remain at its established operating temperature.
 If it gets overheated, you’ll notice a reduction in fuel economy and range.

-Fuel efficiency reduces with engine heat because it leads to expanding metal parts, knock, and pre-ignition.
-These things mean the engine has to do much more work to accomplish the same thing.
+Fuel efficiency decreases with engine heat because it leads to expanding metal parts, knock, and pre-ignition.
+These factors mean the engine has to do substantially more work to accomplish the same thing.

 It’s also true in battery-powered cars.
-The batteries need coolant to stop them from overheating, impeding functionality.
-Think of your phone on a sweltering day and how unhappy it gets.
+The batteries need coolant to stop them from overheating, hindering functionality.
+Think of your phone on a scorching day and how unhappy it gets.
 It’s the same thing in an electric car, just on a bigger scale.

-Keep an eye on your dashboard temperature gauge and watch for any alerts.
-If the coolant levels are normal, there could be a thermostat problem.
+Keep an eye on your dashboard temperature gauge and watch for any warnings.
+If the coolant levels are normal, there could be a thermostat issue.

 Low Engine Oil